About

-The CITF is supporting over 100 studies to generate knowledge about immunity to SARS-CoV-2.
+The CITF is supporting 120 studies to generate knowledge about immunity to SARS-CoV-2.
 The subjects addressed by these studies include the extent of SARS-CoV-2 infection in Canada, the nature of immunity, vaccine effectiveness and safety, and the need for booster shots among different communities and priority populations in Canada.

 The CITF Databank was developed to further enhance the impact of our funded studies by allowing additional research using the data collected for CITF-supported studies.
-We centralize population-level seroprevalence estimates and harmonize individual-level data deposited in the CITF Databank to provide the research community, both in Canada and around the world to a wide variety of standardized COVID-19 data.
+We centralize population-level seroprevalence estimates and harmonize individual-level data deposited in the CITF Databank to provide the research community, both in Canada and around the world, with a wide variety of standardized COVID-19 data.

 Individual-level data